-Within five business days of the receipt of a complaint involving allegations of discrimination or harassment based on gender, dating violence, domestic violence, or stalking from students, staff, or faculty, the Title IX Coordinator or designee initiates an investigation by assigning the matter to a team including a Title IX Deputy Coordinator and trained Title IX Investigators.
+Within five business days of the receipt of a complaint involving allegations of discrimination or harassment based on gender, dating violence, domestic violence, or stalking from students, staff, or faculty, the Title IX Coordinator or designee initiates an investigation by assigning the matter to a team including a Title IX Deputy Coordinator and trained

+Title IX Investigators.
 The investigative team will not have a conflict of interest or a bias for or against the complainant or respondent.
 The investigative team will provide timely notice to interview the complainant, respondent, and any witnesses identified by either party, selecting from questions submitted by involved parties and/or developed by the team.
 The investigative team will also review any appropriate documentation from the complainant, respondent, witnesses, law enforcement, or other relevant sources.
 Upon completion of the investigation, generally within sixty (60) calendar days of the receipt of a complaint, the investigative team will submit a written report to the Title IX Coordinator or designee.

 The Title IX Coordinator of designee will review the findings contained in the investigative report and determine whether or not a violation has occurred.
 If a violation involving a student has occurred, the Title IX Coordinator or designee will coordinate with appropriate College personnel to determine what action is necessary to resolve the complaint and prevent a reoccurrence, place the documentation in the offender's personnel or student file, and inform both the complainant and respondent in writing about the resolution.
 If the Title IX Coordinator or designee determines that a violation has not occurred, written notification of this decision is shared with both the complainant and respondent.
-If the violation involves an employee, the Director of Human Resources-a Title IX Deputy Coordinator-coordinates the actions and responses.
+If the violation involves an employee, the Director of Human Resources (the Title IX Coordinator) or the Human Resources Manager (the Title IX Deputy Coordinator) coordinates the actions and responses.

 Student complainants or respondents may appeal the decision of the Title IX Coordinator or designee, though the grounds for an appeal are limited to a procedural error; previously unavailable relevant evidence; or the belief that the sanction is substantially disproportionate to the findings.
 The appeal must be submitted to the College President within ten (10) business days from the date in which the Title IX Coordinator or designee issues the written decision.
 Within five (5) business days of receiving a written appeal, the College President will appoint an Appeals Committee consisting of one of the College's Vice Presidents, who serves as committee chair; two faculty members; and two staff members.
 A notice of hearing must be provided to all interested parties no later than five (5) business days before the date and time of the scheduled hearing; the hearing shall be conducted no more than fifteen (15) days from the date the appeal was filed with the College President.
 The Appeals Committee will notify the Appellee, Appellant, and Title IX Coordinator, in writing, of its decision within three (3) business days.
 The decision of the Appeals Committee is final.
-For employee respondents, the decision of the Director of Human Resources-a Title IX Deputy Coordinator-is final.
+For employee respondents, the decision of the Director of Human Resources (the Title IX Coordinator) or the Human Resources Manager (the Title IX Deputy Coordinator) is final.